Tyrolean Airways

 Tyrolean Airways, legally Tyrolean Airways Tiroler Luftfahrt GmbH, was an Austrian regional airline based in Innsbruck with its hub at Vienna International Airport and its homebase at Innsbruck Airport.
 It was owned by the Lufthansa Group and was an affiliate of the Star Alliance together with its parent Austrian Airlines.

-Tyrolean operated regional flights under the Austrian Arrows brand on behalf of Austrian Airlines from 2003 until July 2012, when nearly all employees and the fleet of Austrian Airlines was transferred to it following a labour dispute.
+Tyrolean operated regional flights under the "Austrian Arrows" brand on behalf of Austrian Airlines from September 2003 until July 2012, when nearly all employees and the fleet of Austrian Airlines was transferred to it following a labour dispute.
 Following a new labour agreement, Tyrolean was merged into Austrian Airlines and dissolved as a company on 31 March 2015.

 History

 Early years

 The airline was established in 1958 as Aircraft Innsbruck by Gernot Langes-Swarovski and Christian Schwemberger-Swarovski.
 It adopted the title Tyrolean Airways when scheduled services began on 1 April 1980.

 Tyrolean Airways was the only airline to operate Dash 7 airplanes into the steeply inclined mountain airport at Courchevel in France.